akira-cn/http-modular/README.md

   - [x] [Vercel](https://vercel.com/)
   - [x] [AirCode](https://aircode.io/)

-- 🧩 Esay to extends.
+- 🧩 Esay to extend.

   You can extend ES-Modular to other environments such as Deno, Edge Runtime, or Ben by creating your own configurations.